Skip to main content

 • Cognitive Function ∞ The brain is rich with androgen receptors.
 Testosterone influences mood, cognitive sharpness, and motivation.
 The “brain fog” associated with low testosterone is a direct reflection of its role in neural function.

 A decline in testosterone, a condition clinically known as hypogonadism, is therefore a systemic issue.
 The symptoms you feel are the downstream consequences of a key regulatory system losing its efficiency.
-The question of associated with therapy is therefore a question of restoration.
+The question of cardiovascular risk associated with therapy is therefore a question of restoration.
 Are we creating a new risk by replacing a missing hormone, or are we mitigating a pre-existing risk by restoring a system to its intended state of balance?

 Restoring testosterone to a physiological range is fundamentally different from creating an excess, a distinction that is central to understanding its safety profile.